What Mike Knew

 He wanted to know why my editorial feedback took longer and longer with every successive round.
 (Because our cycle of endless overthinking, followed by you changing nothing and then us arguing and writing long emails about our hurt feelings, is SO EXHAUSTING, MIKE.
 It feels wonderful to build such a strong connection with another human being, but WE LIVE IN A SOCIETY, AND THIS IS A PLACE OF BUSINESS.)

-He wanted to know why I and seemingly no one else understood the value of the Jack MacFarland throughline.
+He wanted to know why seemingly no one, including me, understood the value of the Jack MacFarland throughline.
 (Because you have already published so much about your saintly high school teacher Mr. MacFarland and his transformative effect on you.
 We get it.
 You love him.
 He saved your life.
 But we’ve heard clear and consistent feedback from editors that this proposal needs less memoir and more takeaways.)

 “But Mr. MacFarland is still alive!” he’d wail.
 “Don’t you see how miraculous it is that he’s still alive?
 I’m so worried he’ll die before we manage to sell this!”